Market intelligence for international student recruitment from ICEF

 • The move affects most students currently on course and those beginning their programmes this academic year

 The UK Home Office has confirmed the implementation of one of the key items in its May 2025 immigration white paper.
 The term of the Graduate Route – the post-study work period for eligible foreign graduates in the UK – will be reduced from the current two years to 18 months, effective 1 January 2027.
-PhD graduates will remain eligible for post-study work terms of up to three years, as they currently are.
+PhD graduates will remain eligible for post-study work terms of up to three years.

 Critics have argued that the change will have no material effect on net migration to the UK, and stakeholders in UK higher education have said that the move will diminish the country's appeal to foreign students.

-For students beginning from January 2026 onwards, for example, all Bachelors and most (if not all) Masters enrolments will complete after the January 2027 cut off.
-The same is true for undergraduates who began their programmes in September 2025, while one-year Master's graduates will have a short window to apply for post-study work if they graduate on time in fall 2026.
+For students beginning in January 2026 and onwards, for example, all bachelors and most (if not all) master's enrolments will complete after the January 2027 cut-off.
+The same is true for undergraduates who began their programmes in September 2025, while one-year master's graduates will have a short window to apply for post-study work if they graduate on time in fall 2026.

-The debate will gain some additional dimensions as this week's legislative changes have also introduced an additional "series of changes to position the UK as a global leader in attracting highly skilled talent."
+The debate will gain additional dimensions as this week's legislative changes have also introduced an additional series of changes to "position the UK as a global leader in attracting highly skilled talent."

 Those include an expansion of the High Potential Individual (HPI) route for graduates from the top 100 universities globally.
 The HPI programme will now be capped at 8,000 applications per year, with the ambition of doubling the number of people coming to the UK via this channel from 2,000 to 4,000 per year, and a goal of "giving graduates from the world’s best universities the chance to base their careers in the UK."